-- (1) When a nonconforming use is replaced with a conforming use, the nonconforming use is considered terminated and may not be resumed. - (2) Any nonconforming use that is discontinued for, or a structure that remains vacant for a period of one year463, shall be considered to have been abandoned. - a.
-Maintaining connection to or payment of public services or utilities is not evidence of continuing operations. - b.
-All nonconforming rights shall cease and the use of the premises shall be brought into conformance with this Code. - c.
-Abandonment shall involve the actual act of discontinuance, regardless of the intent of the user or owner to discontinue a nonconforming operation.
+- (1) When a nonconforming use is replaced with a conforming use, the nonconforming use is considered terminated and may not be resumed. - (2) Any nonconforming use that is discontinued for, or a structure that remains vacant for a period of one year, shall be considered to have been abandoned. - (3) Maintaining connection to or payment of public services or utilities is not evidence of continuing operations. - (4) All nonconforming rights shall cease and the use of the premises shall be brought into conformance with this Code. - (5) Abandonment shall involve the actual act of discontinuance, regardless of the intent of the user or owner to discontinue a nonconforming operation. - (6) Any nonconforming use that is moved from the premises shall be considered to have been abandoned.